Kinetic uncertainty relations for quantum transport: Abstract

 \section{Abstract}

-We analyze the precision of currents in a generic multi-terminal quantum-transport setting.
-Employing scattering theory, we show that the precision of currents is limited by a function of the particle-current noise that can be interpreted as the activity in the classical limit.
+We analyze the precision of generic currents in a multi-terminal quantum-transport setting.
+Employing scattering theory, we show that the precision of such currents is limited by a function of the particle-current noise that can be interpreted as the activity in the classical limit.
 We thereby establish a kinetic uncertainty relation for quantum transport.
 In the full quantum limit, we find precision bounds with modified activity constraints depending on whether the system is fermionic or bosonic.
 We expect these bounds to be suitable as guideline for any transport process aiming at high precision.

 Precision---namely the ratio between the square of average currents and their fluctuations---plays a key role in the performance of small-scale devices, e.g., when acting as thermodynamic machines.
 While in equilibrium~\cite{Callen1951Jul,Kubo1957Jun} or in specific nonequilibrium situations~\cite{Altaner2016Oct,Dechant2020Mar} fluctuation-dissipation theorems directly relate average quantities of interest to their fluctuations, such relations are more challenging to find under general nonequilibrium conditions~\cite{Rogovin1974Jul,Levitov2004Sep,Safi2014Jan}.
-Based on fluctuation relations~\cite{Esposito2009Dec}, which hold even far from equilibrium but are often limited to classical Markovian or weak-coupling scenarios, a number of inequalities have been developed setting constraints on the achievable precision~\cite{Landi2024Apr}.
-These fundamental bounds include the thermodynamic uncertainty relation (TUR), constraining precision by the entropy production~\cite{Barato2015Apr,Horowitz2020Jan}, and the kinetic uncertainty relation (KUR), constraining precision by the dynamical activity~\cite{DiTerlizzi2018Dec,Yan2019Sep,Hiura2021May}, as well as combinations of those~\cite{Vo2022Sep,Hasegawa2024Feb}.
+Based on fluctuation relations~\cite{Esposito2009Dec,Campisi2011Jul,Harris2007Jul,Seifert2012Nov}, which hold even far from equilibrium but are often limited to classical Markovian or weak-coupling scenarios, a number of inequalities have been developed setting constraints on the achievable precision~\cite{Jarzynski2011Mar,Landi2024Apr}.
+These fundamental bounds include the thermodynamic uncertainty relation (TUR), constraining precision by the entropy production~\cite{Barato2015Apr,Horowitz2020Jan} {and being most predictive close to equilibrium}, and the kinetic uncertainty relation (KUR), constraining precision by the dynamical activity~\cite{DiTerlizzi2018Dec,Yan2019Sep,Hiura2021May} {and being most predictive far from equilibrium}, as well as combinations of those~\cite{Vo2022Sep,Hasegawa2024Feb}.
 Recently, there have been extensive efforts to extend the TUR~\cite{Guarnieri2019Oct} as well as the KUR~\cite{VanVu2022Apr,Hasegawa2023May,Prech2023Jun,Nishiyama2024Apr,Prech2024Jun,Bourgeois2024Jun} to the quantum regime, mostly exploiting Lindblad jump operators for the weak coupling limit.